cls-talha/Regression-Analysis-with-GUI/README.md

 If you want to increase the accuracy you can FORK this project and make it more saxi :)

 ## License

-[GPL-v3](https://www.gnu.org/licenses/gpl-3.0.en.html)
+- I Dont Give a Fuck about license you can do whatever you want with this project 😉 [GPL-v3](https://www.gnu.org/licenses/gpl-3.0.en.html)